Code-Tap/raspberrypi-curriculum/en-GB/getting-started/index.md

 Now it's time to take a tour of the Raspberry Pi.

 + See that Raspberry up in the top-left corner?
-That the menu, click on it and you will find lots of applications.
+That's the menu, click on it and you will find lots of applications.

 + Click 'Accessories' and choose 'Text Editor'